tgc-bot/FourAcesContracts/Membership.md

     is taken into the Casino’s vault at the end of all rounds of a poker game.

-    39. The rake may not be altered, increased or changed except for the levels and conditions set about below or elsewhere in these Terms.
+    39. The rake SHALL NOT be altered, increased or changed except for the levels and conditions set about below or elsewhere in these Terms.

     40. Under normal conditions, the rake is set to 10%